When Takeda settled about 9,000 Actos-related lawsuits for $2.4 billion in 2015, it became one of the largest Big Pharma settlements in U.S. history.

 Appeals Court Reinstates Verdict of First Actos Trial

-Cooper’s case took many twists and turns.
-In April 2013, in this, the first Actos case in the country to go to trial, a Los Angeles jury awarded Cooper $6.5 million in damages after he claimed Actos caused his bladder cancer.
+Cooper’s case (the first Actos case in the country to go to trial) took many twists and turns.
+In April 2013, a Los Angeles jury awarded Cooper $6.5 million in damages after he claimed Actos caused his bladder cancer.

 Takeda was found guilty of failure to warn but convinced the judge a witness was unreliable and so the verdict was overturned.
 The testimony of the plaintiff’s expert witness, Dr. Norm Smith, a urologic oncologist, was struck from the record, with Judge Kenneth R. Freeman ruling the testimony was speculative and lacking information.

 “By requiring that the expert rule out all other possible causes for Jack Cooper’s bladder cancer, even where there was no substantial evidence that other such causes might be relevant, the court exceeded the proper boundaries of its gatekeeping function in determining the admissibility of the complex scientific testimony,” the panel wrote.
 “The evidence was clearly sufficient to support the jury’s finding that Actos was a substantial factor in causing Cooper’s bladder cancer.”